SonyLIV: History

-In June 2020, SonyLIV was launched as a streaming service in the United States on Sling TV, streaming all the shows available in India on the app.

-Sony LIV was launched in Canada on 14th Oct 2021.

 LIV Sports

 LIV Sports was launched on 1 June 2014 by Culver Max Entertainment (as a new sports streaming service exclusively for sports properties).
 LIV Sports was the official mobile and internet broadcaster for the 2014 FIFA World Cup starting 12 June 2014.
 LIV Sports aired both live and video-on-demand match content with statistics and analysis.
-However, this service was integrated into SonyLIV.
-Since then, LIV Sports has been a part of Sony LIV.

-Sony LIV first revamp (2016)
+Sony LIV first revamp (2018)

 Sony LIV underwent its first revamp and started to stream live television channels.
 Since then, Sony LIV has added many shows and movies to its portfolio.
-On 1 November 2018, Sony LIV and Lionsgate entered a multi-year content[ deal.
-As part of the deal, Sony LIV will offer an embedded Lionsgate Play with over 500 hours of premium-original series on its platform.
-In 2019, Sony LIV started to stream live channels of other networks, including news channels.
+On 1 November 2018, Sony LIV and Lionsgate entered a multi-year content deal.

 Sony LIV second revamp (2020)

 Sony LIV revamped its content and interface in May 2020 using AWS Cloud.

-Sony LIV uses Amazon ElastiCache to support real-time, in-memory caching at scale, Amazon CloudFront as a low-latency content delivery network, and Amazon Simple Queue Service (Amazon SQS) as a highly available message queuing service.
-In June 2020, Sony LIV underwent a revamp for the second time, and this time they started to stream content from Sony Pictures Entertainment, Sony Pictures Television Studios, ITV and Reliance Entertainment.
-Also, SonyLIV started to stream its own original movies and series.
+Sony LIV was launched as a streaming service in the United States on Sling TV, streaming all the shows available in India on the app.

 On 15 January 2021, WWE Network was launched in India through Sony LIV.

+Sony LIV was launched in Canada on 14 October 2021.
+It was launched in Australia, New Zealand, and Singapore on 25 February 2021.
+On 12 June 2021, as part of Europe Phase-1, Sony LIV was launched in France, Germany, Netherlands, Norway, Spain, Switzerland, and the UK (9 April 2021).
+On 1 October 2021, as part of Europe Phase-2, Sony LIV was launched in Austria, Belgium, Denmark, Finland, Greece, Ireland, Italy, Poland, Portugal, and Sweden.